Jsinclaire/coding_challenge_jeremy/readme.txt

 In a production system I would verify each function with unit tests, implement integration tests and end to end tests.
 In a production system I would also add a logging system to log errors and debug information.
-I would use a more refined scheduling mechanism like a priority queue.
+I would use a more refined mechanism like a priority queue to allow fine grain control of the task priorities.
 I would create a datalake to store objects with different schemas, with a parquet file system to process complex queries.

 What would you monitor for a production rollout?